-I have been using the FreeStyle Libre glucose monitoring system (CGM) for a few months.
+I have been using the FreeStyle Libre glucose monitoring system (CGM) since December 2018.
 Here are some questions I had myself before considering the switch from my OneTouch system and some of the answers I came up with or have come to understand using the Libre glucose monitoring system.
 Hopefully this information will helpful to diabetics like me (read my story) that are considering using this system.

 Do I need to still use a finger based glucometer